oseducation/content-ge/startup-school/nodes/20f/text1.md

-1. Topic Name: Making a Strong Startup Application
-2. Brief Description: Guidance on creating an effective application for a startup program.
-3. Topic Rewrite:
+## YC Application Reviewing: The Basics

-Let's chat about what it feels to be on the other side - the person reviewing your startup application.
+Let's chat about what it feels like to be on the other side - the person reviewing your startup application.
 Here are a few questions that often come up when I look at an application:

 1. **Who are the founders?**  It's vital to understand who is behind the startup – their history, how they met, and the roles each one plays in the startup.